 annotated resource listings, extended quotations with comments, and external links relevant to gnoxic studies.
-This is also a supplement to the main Reference list which documents published sources cited (parenthetically) in work in progress (Turning Signs) and other gnoxic texts.
+This is also a supplement to the main Reference list which documents published sources cited (parenthetically) in Turning Signs.

 This page has two Indexes: Author and Subject.